 Firstly, let's look at the two players in this story.

 The Bible Society: a two hundred year old charitable institution which, after some digging, we have found has not expressed a view for or against same-sex marriage.

 Coopers: Australia’s largest family owned and run brewery.
 They're still making Australian product as they have been for over 150 years.
 It also donates monies to charities and the Bible Society is one of them.
 Coopers had also never expressed a view on the topic of same-sex marriage.

 Now that’s quite a big point: before the “Keeping It Light” video neither the Bible Society or Coopers had ever expressed a view on same-sex marriage.

 Next comes the video.
-The thing that most people see wrong with it is the discussing of same-sex marriage in a “light” way, when it is more often than not seen as a heavier topic.
-However as the outset of the video mentions: “Welcome to Keeping it Light, a place where we can have a light discussion about a very heavy topic”.
+The thing that most people see wrong with it is the discussing of same-sex marriage in a “light” way when it is more often than not seen as a heavier topic.
+However as the beginning of the video mentions: “Welcome to Keeping it Light, a place where we can have a light discussion about a very heavy topic”.

 Quite importantly: the video comes to no conclusions on the subject of same-sex marriage, it merely professes the two sides of the argument and allows the individuals involved to delve a little deeper and to tell us why they hold these views.

 As a result of this video Coopers brewery (whose beer was drunk and cheers’ed during the video) has been branded with homophobic views and has been dragged though the mud and taken to the stake to be burnt by those who have assumed from this video that the proponents of it are against same-sex marriage.